 June 2022

-Frank Avis by | July 11, 2022 | 2020s Politics
+by Frank Avis | July 11, 2022 | 2020s Politics

 No great drama in the latest radio ratings with Ben Fordham leading 2GB to another solid victory ahead of the FM-ers KISS and SMOOTH.
 The main interest in the second half of the year appears to be whether Kyle and Jackie O can pick up another couple of points and challenge Ben in Breakfast.